cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   // key: name, value: Cookie
   ```

-  Although, the symbols are not completely hidden: you can reach them by using `Object.getOwnPropertySymbols(obj)` static method.
+  However, the symbols are not completely hidden: you can reach them by using `Object.getOwnPropertySymbols(obj)` static method.

   ```javascript
   // I'm using the object in the example above: